juju/docs/src/en/users-models.md

 juju revoke jim add-model
 ```

-After a `revoke` command has been issued, a user's access will revert to
+After a `revoke` command has been issued, a user's access will reduce to the
-the next lower access level.
-With the above example, user 'jim' would now
+next lower access level.
+With the above example, user 'jim' would have have
-have 'login' access to the controller.
-This also means that if a user has write
+'add-model' access reduced to 'login' access on the controller.
+This also means
-access to a model, the following command would revoke both read and write
+that if a user has write access to a model, the following command would revoke
-access:
+both read and write access:

 ```bash
 juju revoke bob read mymodel